huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 conda install -n r-base -c conda-forge r-dplyr
 ```

 RStudio is configured to use packages installed in the environment named `r-base` as shown above.
 For example, the above example installs the [dplyr package](https://anaconda.org/conda-forge/r-dplyr).
-When the installation is complete, open R in your Workbench and load your new package:
+When the installation is complete, open R in your workbench and load your new package:

 ```bash
 # -- Principal example